joshmarnold/react-starter/README.md

 - **React with TypeScript**: Provides a strong foundation for building robust and scalable applications.
 - **Vite Configuration**: Pre-configured with code splitting and optimizations for production.
-- **Supabase Integration**: Easily set up database and authentication with Supabase.
+- **Supabase Integration**: database, edge functions and authentication
-- **Google Authentication**: Implemented using Supabase's OAuth flow.
-You can swap out for another solution.
-Just read supbase docs.
 - **React Router**: Manage navigation and routes efficiently.

 ---